Budai 布袋 Laughing Buddha 笑佛 Ho Tai (variant spelling)

 Hello people.
 It is the Disgruntled Old Coot returning for another update of this blog entry.
 Thank you to the many folks arriving to take a peek.
 There is a constant flow of folks arriving according to the WordPress electronic brain that counts the number of visitors to this entry.
 It is possible that only one or two people keep coming back.
 That makes no difference.
 Hoi Toi is too busy spreading good cheer to be concerned with mere numbers of visitors to this site.

 The spirit of Hoi Toi or Budai or whatever name you choose to use when referring to the pudgy pleasant fellow whose life is a fine example for others to emulate.
-To assist those wanting images of the gent a Pinterest page full of his images is but a click away.
-Follow the link below for a visual delight:

 Have a groovy day and peace, health and contentment to all.
 And, enough wealth to fend off a lack of the necessities for a decent existence is also a nice thing to have in our lives.
 In the USA and elsewhere where profit is the prophet of those with immense wealth and power over people and systems it is sad that their never-ending greed and an army of lackeys who do their bidding make life more difficult than it needs to be for the masses of despised common folks.